umbraco/UmbracoDocs/umbraco-cms/tutorials/editors-manual/working-with-content/rich-text-editor.md

 To remove a link:

-1. First select the link in the rich text editor.
+1. Select the link in the RTE.
    For text links, click the cursor anywhere within the link text.
 For an image, click the image itself.
 2. Click the **Remove Link** button which will remove the hyperlink.
-If the remove link button is not in your rich text editor toolbar, you will need to click the **Insert/Edit Link** button and manually remove the link from the **Link** field.
+3. Alternatively, you can click the **Insert/Edit Link** button and remove the link from the **Link** field.

 ![Remove link Button](images/Remove-link-v11.png)